 Proposed Clover Court Development

-As part of a long-standing policy to donate surplus property to non-profit organizations that create and manage affordable housing, Washington County has been approached by a community partner, Luke-Dorf, Inc., to consider transferring a piece of County-owned surplus land to help address chronic homelessness among those with mental illness.
+As part of a long-standing policy to donate surplus property to non-profit organizations that create and manage affordable housing, Washington County transferred a piece of surplus County land to Luke-Dorf, Inc. in 2017 to help address chronic homelessness among those with mental illness.

-Luke-Dorf's proposal would develop six small housing units in compliance with existing land use rules in order to help fill a gap in the affordable housing rental market.
-If approved, tenants screened by Luke-Dorf would have access to services supporting their progress towards self-sufficiency.
+Luke-Dorf's has since developed six small housing units in compliance with existing land use rules in order to help fill a gap in the affordable housing rental market.
+Tenants screened by Luke-Dorf will have access to services supporting their progress towards self-sufficiency.

 Board of Commissioners approve property transfer allowing land development process to begin.